Skip to main content

 Where to File

 Where you file your Form I-485 depends on your eligibility category.
-Go to the Direct Filing Addresses for Form I-485 page to see where you should file your application.
+Go to our Direct Filing Addresses for Form I-485 page to see where you should file your application.

 If you file at a USCIS lockbox, you may not receive an A-Number on your Form I-797, Notice of Action, due to a change in our business process.
 In these cases, we will send your A-Number in a second notice a few days after accepting your application.